-&lt;sup>22 (2015) 7 SCC 681 (2017) 7 SCC 780
+22 (2015) 7 SCC 681 23 (2017) 7 SCC 780

-"47 ...in a civilized society eve-teasing is harassment to in causing women educational institutions, public places, parks, railways stations and other public places which only go to show that requisite sense of respect for women has not been socially cultivated.
+"47 ...in a civilized society eve-teasing is harassment in causing to women educational institutions, public places, parks, railways stations and other public places which only go to show that requisite sense of respect for women has not been socially cultivated.
 A woman has her own space as a man has.
 She enjoys as much equality under Article 14 of the Constitution as a man does.
 The right to live with dignity guaranteed under Article 21 of Constitution cannot be violated by indulging in obnoxious act of eve-teasing.
 It affects the fundamental concept of gender sensitivity and justice and the rights of a woman under Article 14 of the Constitution.
-That apart it creates an incurable dent in the right of a woman which she has under Article 15 of the Constitution.
-One is compelled to think and constrained deliberate why the women in this country cannot be allowed to live in peace and lead a life that is empowered with a dignity and freedom.
+That apart it creates an incurable dent in the of which she right a woman under Article 15 of the Constitution.
+One is compelled to think and constrained to deliberate why the women in this country cannot be allowed to live in peace and lead a life that is empowered with a dignity and freedom.
 It has to be kept in mind that she has a right to life and entitled to love according to her choice.
 She has individual choice which has been legally recognized.
 It has to be socially respected.
 No one can compel a woman to love.
 She has the absolute right to reject.